Brides often ask us about wedding dress alterations, and so we thought we'd come up with some top tips on the subject!

 Ignore the length of your dress (at first)

-As you can imagine, the bridal designers have to make their gowns for brides of all heights and include heel height.
-The best advice we can give is if you have your shoes you will be wearing on your wedding day with you when you choose and order your dress, some styles may have the option to order in with different lengths, this will save you a lot in alteration costs.
+As you can imagine, bridal designers have to make their gowns for brides of all heights, and include heel height.
+The best advice we can give, is if you have your shoes, or know the heel height of the shoes you'll be wearing on your wedding day, bring them bridal shopping.
+As it will help give you a better idea of the overall look.